jsaez8/nanoqtt/README.md

 Also for using the Fast Duck it is needed to copy the folder called "IST_devices" in the path where qcodes is, for example: C:\Users\Nanoelectronics\Anaconda3\envs\qtt_dev_Jaime\Lib\site-packages\qcodes\instrument_drivers

-For the new driver of the UHFLI: pip install zhinst-qcodes

 # Initialize measurement notebook
 (base) C:\Users\Nanoelectronics>K: